 The resource you hold in your hands has been designed to guide you through the discernment process.
 Beginning with the call from the nominating committee, this resource will help you discern whether you have the gifts and the grace in your life to say yes.

-If you say yes to serve as ruling elder, the resource will help you come to terms with the process:

-- election to office,

-- preparation for your ministry,

-- ordination to ordered ministry, and

-- installation as a ruling elder on the session.
+If you say yes to serving as a deacon, this resource will help you come to terms with the process: election to office, preparation for your ministry, ordination to ordered ministry, and installation as a deacon.